abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 primary flavor.

-It’s also interesting that when the Dalai Lama gives teachings, one of the things he will do is invite Mahāyāna, Theravāda, and Vajrayāna monks to give blessings before the teachings begin.
-He will always invite the Theravadans to give a Pali chant because he will say that the oldest scriptures are in Pali, and these are the elder brothers within the Buddhist fold.
+It’s also interesting that when the Dalai Lama gives teachings, one of the things he will do is invite Mahayana, Theravada, and Vajrayana monks to give blessings before the teachings begin.
+He will always invite the Theravadins to give a Pali chant because he will say that the oldest scriptures are in Pali, and these are the elder brothers within the Buddhist fold.
 He gives deference.
 It is very beautiful.

 In Buddhist history, there was a range of schools.
 About 250 years after the Buddha, by the time of King Asoka, there were about eighteen distinct schools of Buddhism.
-Subsequent to that, there began to be a Mahāyāna movement, reinvigorating and redefining some of the principles.
+Subsequent to that, there began to be a Mahayana movement, reinvigorating and redefining some of the principles.
 One of the main principles is putting emphasis on the Bodhisattva ideal.

-The Vajrayāna grew out of the Mahāyāna.
-There are several Vajrayāna schools.
-Usually when someone says Vajrayāna, they mean Tibetan.
-The Vajrayāna schools in Tibet actually took many of the different schools and brought them to Tibet.
+The Vajrayana grew out of the Mahayana.
+There are several Vajrayana schools.
+Usually when someone says Vajrayana, they mean Tibetan.
+The Vajrayana schools in Tibet actually took many of the different schools and brought them to Tibet.
 One of the distinctive qualities of the Vajrayana is the emphasis on faith, ceremony, ritual, and the efficacy and use of that.

 These are just snapshots.
 Of course, within these there are a huge number of schools as well.
-When you look at Buddhism, there is not a Theravāda tradition, a Mahāyāna tradition, and a Vajrayāna tradition that are each homogenous and monolithic.
+When you look at Buddhism, there is not a Theravāda tradition, a Mahayana tradition, and a Vajrayana tradition that are each homogenous and monolithic.
 A country like Thailand is considered very strictly Theravāda.
-But if you start looking and digging into the history of doctrinal and popular Buddhism, one thing looks like a Mahāyāna teaching and then another one looks like a tantric ritual.
+But if you start looking and digging into the history of doctrinal and popular Buddhism, one thing looks like a Mahayana teaching and then another one looks like a tantric ritual.
 So there has been mixing and cross-pollination going on for millennia.

 Q: What could American culture learn from Thai culture?